retest/docs/docs/recheck/usage/filter.md

 This would ignore every pixel difference (position- or size change) up to 5 pixels.
 You can either specify an integer or a float.

-[^1]: We are aware that this will be removed from a future JDK release and will adapt an alternative until then.
+[^1]: We are aware that this will be removed from a future JDK release and will provide an alternative until then.